Tam Leadership, Team Dynamics and Time Management:

 Develop useful techniques for setting and achieving goals;

-Develop your own individualised plan of action.to maximise their use of time;
+Develop your own individualized plan of action.to maximise their use of time;

 Devise an organized and systematic schedule and handle it properly;